 There are specific site and rack requirements for the Citrix ADC appliance.
-You must make sure that adequate environmental control and power density are available.
+Make sure that adequate environmental control and power density are available.
 Racks must be bolted to the ground, have sufficient airflow, and have adequate power and network connections.
 Preparing the site and rack are important steps in the installation process and help ensure a smooth installation.

-The appliance should be installed in a server room or server cabinet with the following features:
+The appliance must be installed in a server room or server cabinet with the following features:

 An air conditioner, preferably a dedicated computer room air conditioner (CRAC), capable of maintaining the cabinet or server room at a temperature of no more than 27 degrees C/80.6 degrees F at altitudes of up to 2100 m/7000 ft, or 18 degrees C/64.4 degrees F at higher altitudes, a humidity level no greater than 45 percent, and a dust-free environment.

-The rack on which you install your appliance should meet the following criteria:
+The rack on which you install your appliance must meet the following criteria:

-Racks should be either integrated into a purpose-designed server cabinet or be the floor-to-ceiling type, bolted down at both top and bottom to ensure stability.
-If you have a cabinet, it should be installed perpendicular to a load-bearing wall for stability and sufficient airflow.
-If you have a server room, your racks should be installed in rows spaced at least 1 meter/3 feet apart for sufficient airflow.
+Racks must be either integrated into a purpose-designed server cabinet or be the floor-to-ceiling type, bolted down at both top and bottom to ensure stability.
+If you have a cabinet, it must be installed perpendicular to a load-bearing wall for stability and sufficient airflow.
+If you have a server room, your racks must be installed in rows spaced at least 1 meter/3 feet apart for sufficient airflow.
 Your rack must allow your IT personnel unfettered access to the front and back of each server and to all power and network connections.